-Deadline for submissions to CLA Dean's Office: early January
+Deadline for submissions to CLA Dean's Office: Wednesday, January 31, 2018

-The panel will evaluate both the written and oral presentations and select a maximum of 10 presentations from Cal Poly to participate in the system-wide competition in May.
+The panel will evaluate both the written and oral presentations and select a maximum of 10 presentations from Cal Poly to participate in the system-wide competition May 4 - 5 in Sacramento.

 Each entry (oral presentation and written summary) will be judged on:

 - Clarity of purpose

 - Value of the research or creative activity

 - Ability of presenter(s) to articulate the research and creative activity

 - Organization of the material presented

 - Presenter's ability to handle questions from the jury